eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 In the Python code below, we designate the variable Survived as our outcome and Fare as our only independent variable.
 We then specify the Binomial distribution as our distribution family.
 Wait a second, didn't we say before that we are using a Bernoulli distribution?

 It turns out that the Bernoulli distribution is just a special case of the Binomial distribution with one trial.
-For more information on the Bernoulli distribution feel free to check out [Bernoulli distribution] (https://en.wikipedia.org/wiki/Bernoulli_distribution).
+For more information on the Bernoulli distribution feel free to check out [(Bernoulli distribution)](https://en.wikipedia.org/wiki/Bernoulli_distribution).

 ```python
 model = glm(formula = 'Survived ~ Fare', data = my_data, family = sm.families.Binomial())